 isToday() automatically adjusts its return values for daylight savings time.

 isToday() is particularly useful when you want to see data values that are reported only on the current day.

 Example 1: Results of isToday()

 isToday("US/Eastern").
 The function returns 0 up until midnight this morning (Eastern Time), and then returns 1 for the current day.
 Notice that the change occurs at 9pm on the chart, because the chart’s times are shown in Pacific Time.

 Example 2: Using Only Today’s Values in a Function

 Consider the moving maximum for CPU load averages over a shifting 1-hour window (the orange line).

-Now we want to see the moving maximum, but only for CPU load averages that are reported during the current day, Eastern Time.
+Now we want to also see the moving maximum, for CPU load averages that are reported during the current day, Asian time.